Mumbai Indians: 2014–2020: Dominance

-2019–present

-In 2019, Mumbai Indians and Chennai Super Kings played in the final of Vivo IPL 2019 where Mumbai defeated Chennai by 1 run to become champions for the record 4th time.
-The final of IPL 2019 had a thriller end which saw Chennai Super Kings needing 2 runs off the last delivery, where Mumbai Indians bowler Lasith Malinga took a wicket on the last delivery and won the match for Mumbai Indians.
-Mumbai Indians defeated Chennai Super Kings by 1 run to lift the IPL trophy for the record fourth time.
-Mumbai Indians became the only team to have four IPL trophies, and the most successful team ever.
+In IPL 2019, Mumbai Indians defeated Chennai Super Kings in the final by 1 run to clinch their record fourth championship.
+The final saw Chennai Super Kings needing 2 runs off the last delivery.
+Mumbai Indians bowler Lasith Malinga took a wicket on the final delivery, securing the victory for Mumbai Indians.
+This win further solidified Mumbai's position ahead of the rest of the league in terms of championships.

-Hardik Pandya scored 91 runs off just 34 balls against Kolkata Knight Riders and made the fastest 50 off just 17 balls in that match.
+Hardik Pandya scored 91 runs off 34 balls against Kolkata Knight Riders and made the fastest 50 off 17 balls in that match.

-Alzarri Joseph recorded the best bowling figures – 6/12 in the IPL history in the match against Sunrisers Hyderabad which was also his IPL debut.
+Alzarri Joseph recorded the best bowling figures (6/12) in the IPL history in the match against Sunrisers Hyderabad, which was also his IPL debut.

-In IPL auction 2020, Mumbai Indians added 6 new names to their squad that are Chris Lynn (₹20 million), Nathan Coulter-Nile (₹80 million), Saurabh Tiwary (₹5 million), Mohsin Khan (₹2 million), Digvijay Deshmukh (₹2 million), and Balwant Rai Singh (₹2 million).
+In IPL auction 2020, Mumbai Indians added six new players to the squad: Chris Lynn (₹20 million), Nathan Coulter-Nile (₹80 million), Saurabh Tiwary (₹5 million), Mohsin Khan (₹2 million), Digvijay Deshmukh (₹2 million), and Balwant Rai Singh (₹2 million).

 In 2020, the matches were played in the UAE due to the rising cases of COVID-19 in India.
-Though with a strong team, Mumbai Indians was underrated due to their records in the UAE and due to a superstition of winning titles in odd years.
-But Mumbai Indians broke all those talks, went on to be the season's most successful team and clinched their fifth title.
+Despite having a strong team, Mumbai Indians were underrated due to their past records in the UAE and a superstition about winning titles in odd years.
+However, Mumbai Indians emerged as the season's most successful team, and clinched their fifth title.